Joe Biden Says Donald Trump Is Trying To ‘Hijack This Election’

-Donald Trump’s phone call with Ukraine’s President Volodymyr Zelensky, in which he appeared to pressure Zelensky to dig up dirt on Joe Biden and his son, Hunter, has sparked impeachment proceedings.
+Donald Trump’s phone call with Ukraine President Volodymyr Zelensky, in which he appeared to pressure Zelensky to dig up dirt on Joe Biden and his son, Hunter, has sparked impeachment proceedings.
 Trump’s team is now trying to shift focus onto the Bidens and their dealing in Ukraine, as well as a now-unsupported conspiracy theory that Ukraine was involved in hijacking the 2016 U.S. presidential election along with the Democrats.

 In the wake of the scandal and the focus on his family’s purported corruption, Biden took to Twitter Sunday evening to suggest that Trump is trying to hijack the 2020 election.